korirj/esp-configuration-portal/README.md

 Remember, whenever yoa add an element that needs to be persistent, make sure to include its handler callback , modify the struct that holds the configurationand thets all.

 ## Usage
+* Connect the circuit as shown inthe figure below
+* Connect Your NodeMCU to the Computer- Use the USB cable to connect your NodeMCU to the computer
+*  Install the COM/Serial Port Driver - z For CP2102 you can download and install the driver [here](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers): The NodeMCUv0.9 comes with the CH340 serial chip that can be downloaded [here](https://github.com/nodemcu/nodemcu-devkit/tree/master/Drivers)
+*  Install the Arduino IDE 1.6.4 or Greater -Download Arduino IDE from Arduino.cc
+*  Install the ESP8266 Board Package on arduino  Open ` Arduino IDE–>File–>Perferences–>Settings).`
+*  Enter `http://arduino.esp8266.com/stable/package_esp8266com_index.json`into Additional Board Manager then click OK.
+*  use the Board Manager to install the ESP8266 package Enter the `Arduino IDE–>Tools–>Boards –> Boards Manager` and type `Esp8266` on the search bar.
+A module called “esp8266 by esp8266 Community” will show , select the latest version and click “Install“.
+The ESP8266 package has benn installed successfully.
+*  restart Arduino IDE.
+*  Setup ESP8266 Support - Select your board from `Tools->Board` dropdown Config the Board menu
+*  Choose the right Port for your device.
+*  Now just proceed as the Arduino: Start your sketching!